Defence has a number of grant programs which advertise grant opportunities throughout the year.

 All grants must fall within the Commonwealth regulatory framework and be managed in accordance with the Commonwealth Grants Rules and Guidelines (CGRGs).

 The legislative authority for a grant may be in separate legislation or in a grant or program listed in Schedule 1AA or Schedule 1AB of the Financial Framework (Supplementary Powers) Regulations 1997 (FFSP Regulations).

 All applicants will be notified of the outcome of their application, whether successful or unsuccessful.
 Expected timing for notification of outcomes will be specified within the relevant grant opportunity.

 Successful applicants will also be contacted to negotiate the terms of their Grant Agreement.

 Defence may seek further clarification from the applicant on funding spent.
-The applicant must be able to demonstrate they have indeed achieved the outcomes stated in their original application.
-Adequate books and records, including amounts distributed to subcontractors, must be kept in accordance with the Australian accounting standards.
+The applicant must be able to demonstrate they have achieved the outcomes stated in their original application.
+Adequate accounts and records, including amounts distributed to subcontractors, must be kept in accordance with the Australian accounting standards.

 Documentation must be retained for a period of seven years, or otherwise stated, as the Commonwealth or a representative may conduct an audit or review relevant to the performance of the recipient’s obligations.